openshift/training/beta-1-setup.md

 * Your hostnames for your machines match the entries in `/etc/hosts`
 * Your `cloudapps` domain points to the correct ip in `dnsmasq.conf`
 * Each of your systems has the same `/etc/hosts` file
-* Your nodes `/etc/resolv.conf` points to the master IP address as the nameserver
+* Your master and nodes `/etc/resolv.conf` points to the master IP address as the nameserver
-* Your master `/etc/resolv.conf` points to a real, functional, accessible nameserver (eg: Google DNS @ `8.8.8.8`)
 * That you also open port 53 (UDP) to allow DNS queries to hit the master

 Following this setup for dnsmasq will ensure that your wildcard domain works as well as DNS resolution inside of all of your containers.
+Don't forget to start and enable the `dnsmasq` service.

 ### Verifying DNSMasq

-You can query the local DNS on the master using `dig` to make sure it returns the correct records:
+You can query the local DNS on the master using `dig` (provided by the `bind-utils` package) to make sure it returns the correct records:

-    dig ose3-master.example.com @loclahost
+    dig ose3-master.example.com

     ...
     ;; ANSWER SECTION:
     ose3-master.example.com.
 0  IN  A 192.168.133.2
     ...

-The returned IP should be the IP of the master.
+The returned IP should be the public interface's IP on the master.
+Repeat for your nodes.
+To verify the wildcard entry, simply dig an arbitrary domain in the wildcard space:

+    dig foo.cloudapps.example.com

+    ...
+    ;; ANSWER SECTION:
+    foo.cloudapps.example.com 0 IN A 192.168.133.2
+    ...

 # APPENDIX - Cleaning Up
 Figuring out everything that you have deployed is a little bit of a bear right